Babacar Sané: Early life

 Born in the city of Ziguinchor, Sané grew up in Bignona, where he was discovered by the NBA Academy Africa after playing in the SEED Project Hoop Forum.

+College career

+On 18 May 2026, Sane committed to St. John's University to play college basketball for the Red Storm.
+On 4 September 2026, Sane sued the NCAA and was granted a temporary restraining order and eligibility for the 2026–27 season.

 Professional career

 DUC (2022)

 In May 2022, Sané played for Dakar Université Club in the 2022 BAL season as part of the BAL Elevate program in which one player from the NBA Academy was assigned to a roster.
 On 5 March, he made his BAL debut in a 70–85 loss to SLAC and had 8 points and 3 rebounds in 21 minutes.
 He averaged 4 points off the bench in 10.9 minutes per game.

 NBA G League Ignite (2022–2024)

 On 26 October 2022, Sané signed with the NBA G League Ignite.
 On 18 January, Sané scored 17 points and grabbed 18 rebounds, a franchise record for most rebounds in a game.
 He was named to the G League's inaugural Next Up Game for the 2022–23 season.